Rookie legislator leaves Tory caucus over decisions affecting francophones

 Simard said Wednesday that she was not satisfied by the government’s announcement late last week that it would create a commissioner position within the office of the provincial ombudsman, establish a Ministry of Francophone Affairs, and hire a senior policy adviser on francophone affairs in the premier’s office.

-He defended the moves again in the legislature Thursday, saying he had spoken to hundreds of Franco-Ontarians in the last few weeks and offered some concessions after hearing their concerns.
+He defended the moves again in the legislature Thursday, saying he had spoken to many Franco-Ontarians in the last few weeks and offered some concessions after hearing their concerns.

+“Even though it’s three per cent of the population in Ontario, they played a major role of culture and history, in different areas of business in Ontario.
+We did listen, because I’ve talked to hundreds of Franco-Ontarians … they really appreciate us being forward about the university,” he said.

 Simard argued Wednesday that the government’s moves would not “contribute in any meaningful way” to the provincial belt-tightening.